Powerful things happen when people come together.

 Our group had all the ambition in the world but few resources.
 In fact, we didn’t even have a permanent address – just a small pick-up truck that served as an office.
 But, as word spread about PBCB and its mission, the community joined our efforts: area residents donated six Daysailers and Nauset Marine contributed three 13-foot Boston Whalers.
 In 2004, PBCB offered the first of what would become thousands of community sailing lessons off Jack Knife Cove, a small public beach in Chatham.

 In 2006 we received a donation of seven Flying Scots from Southern Massachusetts Sailing Association with an agreement to host regional U.S. Sailing Association-sanctioned competitions.
-By the next year, we broadened our community offerings even further to include sailing programs for students with intellectual and developmental challenges and for youngsters from local working families.
+By the next year, we broadened our community offerings even further to include sailing programs for students with developmental challenges and for youngsters from local working families.

 Finally, in 2014, and after years of searching for an appropriate site, we recognized a once-in-a-lifetime opportunity to acquire the former McClennen estate, a magnificent 3.6-acre parcel on Pleasant Bay, and established a permanent home at long last – appropriately enough, on the exact spot where Brewster, Orleans, and Harwich come together.